kasplat/week4-getting-and-cleaning-data/README.md

 This script was initially ran on a windows machine, but was moved to a linux machine running ubuntu because of issues with the dplyr package on this data set.
 If you get a "negative vector" error for the last step, you will need to test on a linux machine.

 ##Setup
 The run_analysis.R script must be in the same directory as the "test" and "train" directories.
+Then run it using standard R (from the command line, you can do "r -e "run_analysis.R").
+The tidy data will be stored in a file called "TidyData.txt".
+To read this file, you can run the following code in R (from the directory that TidyData.txt is in):
+    data <- read.table("TidyData.txt", header = TRUE)
+    View(data)

 ##Script Process
 ###Merging the data